 And deep personalization is incredibly effective.
 According to a 2018 Epsilon study, consumers are 80% more likely to make a purchase when brands offer a personalized experience.
 Delighting customers with a great experience can increase intent and purchase by 20% building long term loyalty.

 But to deliver true personalization and powerful product recommendations like these, you need access to a single view of your customer with information pulled in from all your marketing platforms.
 This includes data such as:

 - ….and so on

-When you have a better understanding of your customer’s preferences, you can form a thorough customer profile.
+When you have a better understanding of your customer’s preferences, you can form a thorough customer profile within your Customer Data Platform (CDP).
 With this data, you can start to automate actions based on customer likes or dislikes and drive serious conversion rates.

 Be in the right place at the right time

 You have to take advantage of these micro-moments by interacting with your customers on the right channel, at the right time, with the right message that will resonate with them personally.
-You can’t wait for a report to come back from your data analyst telling you what you need to know; you need to interact now or lose the sale.
+It’s not a good idea to wait for a report to come back from your data analyst telling you what you need to know; you need to interact now or lose the sale.
 That’s why you not only need access to your customer data — you also need to have it in real-time.